destrys/galfaFPN/exploratory/README.md

 ## SPCOR\_XINV_ORG.SAV
 The original spcor_xinv.sav file.
-Contains
+(This file is 824Mb, so I'm not storing it on github) Contains

 * xarr = Array[1255,57344] -- Array of X vectors for linear fit.
 57344 = 7*8192 (The seven spectra expanded